Attackers beat protesting students at Indian university

 NEW DELHI (AP) — Masked assailants beat students and teachers with sticks on the campus of a prestigious university in India’s capital, injuring more than 20 people in an attack opposition lawmakers are trying to link to the government.

-Videos that emerged after late Sunday’s assault showed people in masks roaming inside the corridors of Jawaharlal Nehru University and beating students who were were protesting against a fee hike.
+Videos that emerged after the assault late Sunday showed people in masks roaming inside the corridors of Jawaharlal Nehru University and beating students who were protesting against a fee hike.

 Most of the injured were treated at a hospital for cuts and bruises, said Aarti Vij, a spokeswoman at the All India Institute of Medical Sciences.